 The considerably one of the most beautiful actresses of her era, Manisha Koirala is a social activist, as well one who fights violence against women and the trafficking of Nepalese girls.
 She has contributed as a co-writer to a book: Healed, the story of her battle against ovarian cancer.
 Manisha Koirala is known for her free-spirited personality who is bold along with beauty.
 A philanthropist and an activist for the social cause, Manisha has closely seen death who overcame it.
 Thus, after this victory, her purpose in life has become more clear to her.

 As in 2020, the India-Nepal border dispute, her tweet had brought her to a controversial side.
-As, she expressed through her tweet that she expects the countries to solve the dispute with calm negotiation, the Indian media accused her of siding up with Nepal despite she won her stardom from the fellow nation.
+As she expressed through her tweet that she expects the countries to solve the dispute with calm negotiation, the Indian media accused her of siding up with Nepal despite her stardom from the fellow nation.

 Spreading love, kindness, and knowledge Manisha Koirala not only stood out her absolute grace but also opened up the warm side of her which has upraised her respect among those whose heart is ruled by her.
 Manisha, who was fond of Bollywood star Sanjay Dutt during her younger days, can be portrayed as a devoted and versatile artist, an activist of good cause, and an unforgettable glittering star.